 2) They can use the personally identifiable information that they gather from a customer’s records to create new accounts for their own benefit.

 In addition, the bulk of cyber attacks impacting financial services institutions are focused on ATMs.
-In these instances – which Verizon claims account for approximately 66 percent of attacks on financial service institutions – the ATM machines are in some way tampered with.
-This tampering can include the installation of a credit card skimmer or other device that captures, stores, and transmits the information carried in an ATM card’s magnetic strip back to the perpetrator.
+In these instances – which Verizon claims account for approximately 66% of attacks on financial service institutions – the ATM machines are in some way tampered with.
+This tampering can include the installation of a credit card skimmer or other devices that captures, stores, and transmits the information carried in an ATM card’s magnetic strip back to the perpetrator.

-However, eliminating attacks on ATMs leaves the remaining 34 percent of attacks on financial services companies.
-And in those cases, the targets are predominantly databases (20 percent), end-users (9 percent), desktops (8 percent) and Web applications (8 percent).
-And – according to Verizon – the attacks targeted at these areas break down as follows:
+However, eliminating attacks on ATMs leaves the remaining 34% of attacks on financial services companies.
+And in those cases, the targets are predominantly databases (20%), end-users (9%), desktops (8%) and Web applications (8%).

 Game-changing improvements are needed in the security of global payments systems to protect organizations from hackers.
-One approach is to completely side step and do not include the ATM.
+One approach is to completely sidestep and do not include the ATM.
 By utilizing an out-of-band authentication solution at the ATM instead, compromising the ATM machine would only generate a fraction of the needed security credentials.
 This makes it impossible for the bad actor to compromise one device, and subsequently compromise a user’s account.
-The user Card data as well as any identifying PIN and CVV etc will not go through the ATM atall.
+The user Card data, as well as any identifying PIN and CVV, will not go through the ATM at all.